 Both photos are taken in the same area of our home.
 The light is filtering in through the window on the left side.

-Image on the left: it’s morning light.
+First Image: it’s morning light.
 The sun rises on that side and comes in at a harsh angle through the blinds.
 As you can see, this can be an interesting affect when desired.

-Image on the right: the photo is taken in the afternoon.
+Second Image: the photo is taken in the afternoon.
 The sun is on the other side of the house now, so this light is indirect, casting less shadows on the child’s face and softening the light.
 It’s also reflecting off the white cushions and filling the shadows of her face nicely.

 LIGHTING WITH JUST ONE WINDOW